Mount Ascutney

 Mount Ascutney is a mountain in the U.S. state of Vermont.
-At 3144 feet, it is the second-highest peak in Windsor County.
-(The highest peak in the county is Gillespie Peak in the Joseph Battell Wilderness.)
+At 3144 feet, it is the highest peak in Windsor County.
 Mount Ascutney is a monadnock that rises abruptly from the surrounding lowlands.
 For example, the Windsor Trail is 2.7 mile to the summit with 2514 feet of elevation gain and an overall 18% grade.
-Particularly noteworthy are the mountain's granite outcrops, one of which, near the summit, serves as a launching point for hang-gliders.

 The mountain's base straddles several villages — Ascutney, Brownsville, Windsor, and West Windsor — and it is located only several miles off exit 8 on Interstate 91 in Mount Ascutney State Park.
 The mountain itself is visible from the top of Mount Washington, seventy miles away.

 Location and description

 Mt.
 Ascutney is located in the southeastern section of Windsor County, in the Connecticut River Valley.
 The village of Ascutney, in the town of Weathersfield, is to the south.
 To the north lie the towns of Windsor and West Windsor.
 The village of Brownsville, in the town of West Windsor, sits at the northwestern base of the mountain.
 To the east lie the Connecticut River and the city of Claremont, New Hampshire.
-To the immediate west stands another, smaller mountain, fittingly named Little Ascutney Mountain.
+To the immediate west stands Little Ascutney Mountain.